Opie and Anthony: Terrestrial radio simulcast

-Final years and aftermath
+Final years

 In April 2009, the show relocated from the Steinway building to the SiriusXM studios at the McGraw-Hill Building.
 In the first week of October 2010, Hughes and Cumia renewed their contract with SiriusXM to continue their radio show for an additional two years.
 They expressed disappointment with their new deal; Hughes described it as "mediocre", noting the company "got all their points, we got nothing".

 During an appearance on June 8, 2011, Andrew Breitbart showed Hughes and Cumia a photograph of what he claimed to be Anthony Weiner's nude genitalia.
 One of the Paltalk cameras in the room caught his cell phone's display, and the hosts subsequently leaked the photo by publishing it on Twitter.
 Breitbart stated that the photo was published without his permission, and later told KFI radio, "These people have admitted that they did this surreptitiously and illicitly and they lied in the process saying that they didn't even have a camera in the place."
 Weiner's spokesperson issued the following statement: "As Representative Weiner said on Monday when he took responsibility for his actions, he has sent explicit photos."

 On October 13, 2011, The ViRUS was relaunched as The Opie and Anthony Channel.
 The pair renewed their contracts in October 2012.
 In April 2014, Hughes, Cumia, and Norton celebrated the show's twentieth anniversary with a special live edition of Ron Bennington's radio show Unmasked, at Carolines on Broadway comedy club.

+In August 2013, footage of a 2006 segment that involved Hughes stomping on a cake belonging to a homeless man went viral.
+The segment occurred during The Walkover whereby the man, known as Homeless Andrew, had fished out a stale cake from a dumpster which Hughes proceeded to stamp on.
+The video was posted on Reddit which attracted widespread criticism, after which Hughes uploaded the video to YouTube with an explanation of the incident.
+He pointed out that he did it to see Cumia and Norton "cringe and get uncomfortable", and that he gave $100 to Homeless Andrew, "and everyone else gave him at least another $100.
+Now you know the story."

 On July 3, 2014, two days after the show started a vacation, SiriusXM fired Cumia for posting "racially-charged and hate-filled remarks" on Twitter.
 It followed an incident with a black woman on the street, whereby Cumia was allegedly punched by her after he attempted to take a picture in Times Square.
 He referred to her as, among other things, a "savage, violent animal".
 Cumia refused to apologize for his tweets, and gave his blessing for Hughes and Norton to continue broadcasting as their contracts with Sirius remained intact.
 Cumia deleted the tweets after being fired.
-On July 14, Hughes and Norton returned to the air under a new title, Opie with Jim Norton, and the channel was renamed SiriusXM Talk, before it changed once more to Opie Radio.
-In October 2016, growing differences between Hughes and Norton led to Hughes hosting afternoons with The Opie Radio Show and Norton staying in mornings to begin Jim Norton & Sam Roberts with former Opie and Anthony producer Sam Roberts.
-On July 6, 2017, Hughes was fired from SiriusXM over an alleged incident where he filmed a colleague using the bathroom.